ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

    - Most Opposite won[^ow]
    - Most beatmaps won
    - Fewest beatmaps lost
-   - Highest total matches score difference (`∑(score difference in each beatmaps)` in the whole regular stage)
+   - Sum of all score differences of each beatmap (`∑(total score - opponent's total score)` for each beatmap played in the regular stage)
    - Dice roll
 3. The top 8 teams will advanced to the Playoff stage, while the remaining players get eliminated from the tournament.
    - This means that teams with a record of `3-X` will advance to the next stage, while teams with a record of `X-3` will be eliminated.